AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/headless/getting-started/create-assets-folder.md

 ---

-# Criação de uma pasta de ativos Guia de início rápido do Headless {#creating-an-assets-folder}
+# Criação de um guia de início rápido do Assets Folder Headless {#creating-an-assets-folder}

 Use os modelos de fragmento de conteúdo do AEM para definir a estrutura dos fragmentos de conteúdo, a base do seu conteúdo headless.
 Os fragmentos de conteúdo são armazenados nas pastas de ativos.